RiickyRiick/social-proof/README.md

 ## Overview

 I feel more confident using CSS and Flexbox simultaneously.
-Executing the designs has also become a lot easier, as I can now visualize the HTML and CSS code structure after a 10-minute observation period.
+Executing the designs has also become much easier, as I can now visualize the HTML and CSS code structure after a 10-minute observation.
 This helps me organize myself ahead of time and lay out more efficient, cleaner code.

 ### The challenge